 The fall facts

-It’s clear that due to the aging population and higher life expectancies, that falls are more of an obstacle to delivering quality care and resident well-being than ever and the problem will only worsen as this trend continues.
-So what are senior care professionals to do about it?
-Well, when considering the management of falls, start with the humble risk assessment.
+It's clear that due to the aging population, higher life expectancies and consequent higher acuity of nursing home residents, falls are more of an obstacle to delivering quality care and resident quality of life than ever and the problem could worsen as this trend continues.
+So, what are senior care professionals to do about it?
+Well, when considering the management of falls, start with the humble risk assessment to identify patients at risk of falling.

-Fall risk assessments are pivotal to being proactive in risk mitigation.
-This is a holistic approach to evaluating potential and actual fall risk and should never be underestimated in the prevention of falls.
+Fall risk assessments are pivotal to proactivity in fall risk mitigation.
+This is a holistic approach to evaluating the potential and actual risk of falls and should never be underestimated in your strategy for fall prevention.

 When to carry out fall risk assessments

-You should routinely carry out initial fall risk assessments or update existing ones upon admission, quarterly, annually, and whenever a resident’s condition or medication changes.
-You should also perform a risk assessment upon transfer or re-admission of residents.
+You should routinely carry out initial fall risk assessments or update existing ones upon admission, quarterly, annually and whenever a resident's condition or medication changes.
+Proper fall-precaution documentation dictates that you should also perform a risk assessment upon transfer or re-admission of residents.

 Risk factors for falls to consider in your risk assessments

-• Physical - do they need assistance to walk or have any physical disabilities?
+• Physical: Do they need assistance to walk or have any physical disabilities/mobility challenges?

-• Cognitive – are any conditions affecting their cognitive functions?
+• Cognitive impairment: Are any medical conditions affecting their cognitive functions?

-• Pharmacological – Perform a medication review to be aware of any medication that could affect their balance, vision, or otherwise lead to falls.
+• Pharmacological: Perform a medication review and note any medication that could affect their balance, vision or otherwise lead to falls.
 Has their medication changed recently?

-• Compliance with care plan – are there any factors in their care plans which could indicate a fall risk?
+• Compliance with care plan: Are there any factors in their existing care plans that could indicate a fall risk?

-• Environmental – factors such as changes to that person’s environment and items brought in from home.
+• Environmental: Environmental factors such as changes to that person's environment and items brought in from home.

-• Other medical comorbidities – include conditions like Parkinson’s, orthostatic hypotension, etc.
+• Other medical comorbidities: Including conditions like Parkinson's, orthostatic hypotension, etc.

-By identifying these risk factors, long-term care communities can implement individualized safety interventions to prevent falls and fall-related injuries.
-Not only will this aid in your ability to deliver excellent care but it will have a positive effect on your survey results and marketability.
+By identifying these risk factors and potential hazards, long-term care communities can implement individualized safety interventions and prevention measures to prevent falls and fall-related injuries.
+Not only will this aid in your ability to deliver excellent care, but it will also have a positive effect on your survey results and marketability.

 The purpose of a post-fall assessment is to assess injuries from falls and determine what action might be needed to stabilize a resident.

-1. Before a resident can be moved, a RN must assess them for an injury to the spinal column, obvious fractures, significant bleeding, and their level of consciousness.
-Provide first aid if necessary, perform a physical examination, get vital signs, and assess pain levels, respiratory status, skin integrity, and signs of circulation.
-If there are obvious signs of spinal column damage, fracture, or change in the level of consciousness, determine if Emergency Medical Services are warranted.
+1. Before a resident can be moved, a RN must assess them for an injury to the spinal column, obvious fractures, significant bleeding and their level of consciousness.
+Provide first aid, if necessary, perform a physical examination, get vital signs and assess pain levels, respiratory status, skin integrity and signs of circulation.
+If there are obvious signs of spinal column damage, fracture or change in the level of consciousness, determine if Emergency Medical Services are warranted from the physical examination.

-2. Assess and observe the environment for clues – while attending to immediate needs, take in details about the environment such as lighting, obvious obstacles, clutter, potential purpose, or direction of movement.
-Also observe the equipment within reach such as call bell, walker, wheelchair, and reacher.
+2. Assess and observe environmental hazards for clues.
+While attending to immediate needs, take in details about the environment such as poor lighting, obvious obstacles, clutter, the potential purpose, or direction of movement.
+Also, observe the assistive equipment within reach such as the call bell, walker, wheelchair and reacher.

-4. Incident report – involve all personnel in the collection of data for the incident report, not just clinical staff.
+4. Prepare the incident report.
+Involve all personnel in the collection of data for the incident report, not just clinical staff.
 For example, the dining staff might have noticed that the resident ate less than usual for their last meal.
-This tells us that low blood sugar could have been a contributing factor, but we could not have learned this without involving non-clinical staff.
-Similarly, housekeeping might notice that the resident’s water jug remained untouched from one day to another which could indicate dehydration.
-Don’t be afraid to play detective and involve all who are intrinsic to the resident's daily living.
+This tells us that low blood sugar could have been a contributing risk factor.
+Similarly, housekeeping might notice that the resident's water jug remained untouched from one day to the next, which could indicate dehydration.
+Don't beafraid to play detective and involve all who are intrinsic to the resident's daily living.

 post and pre fall documentation + interdepartmental communication = effective root cause analysis

-1. Update their fall risk assessment and care plan according to the fall event and any injuries gained from it.
-Performing a drug review at this time may be logical.
+1. Update their fall risk assessment and care plan according to the fall event and any broken bones or other injuries gained from it.
+Performing a drug review at this time may be advisable.

-2. Notify providers and resident representatives about the event and changes to their care plan including subsequent interventions put in place for the management of falls.
+2. Notify healthcare providers and resident representatives about the event and changes to their care plan, including subsequent interventions put in place for the management of recurrent falls.

 Incident reports for effective root cause analysis

-Not all falls are preventable but as a part of a facility-wide overall fall prevention strategy, an efficient and detailed incident report is vital.
-A good incident report will aid in future fall prevention not just for that resident but potentially for others too.
-They also serve as evidence that you followed procedures and adapted the resident’s care plan according to changes in circumstance or risk.
+Not all falls are preventable, but as part of a facility-wide fall prevention program, an efficient and detailed incident report is vital.
+A good incident report will aid in future fall prevention not just for that resident but potentially for others, too.
+They also serve as evidence that you followed procedures and adapted the resident's care plan according to changes in circumstance or risk.
+When it comes to survey time, this documentation will serve to demonstrate the facility's competency inimplementing timely and appropriate fall prevention measures based on the circumstances of fall incidences.

 A good incident report should guide us to ask and answer questions that lead us to ask further questions.
 Use your findings in combination with what you and others already know about that person to create an effective incident report.

-• Are they cognitively able to report on what happened?
+• Do they have a cognitive impairment?
+Are they able to report on what happened?

 • Are there any dangers in the immediate environment?

-• Were there signs of injury or abnormal vital signs in the initial head-to-toe examination?
+• Were there signs of injury or abnormal vital signs in the initial head-to-toe physical examination?

 • What were they doing or likely to be doing prior to the incident?